Diamond Grading Laboratories

 Finally - and perhaps most importantly - a diamond grading report is not an indication of the beauty of the stone.
 I cannot stress this enough, people.
 Use the grading reports as a tool to help you, but do not let them be the final answer.

 The absolute best way for you to know if a diamond is right for you, is to get to know it.
 Get a feel for its personality.
-Really examine it, in different lights and at different times of the day.
+Really examine it, look at the video, compare it with your other favorites and talk to a gemologist about it.
 And if the grading report says the color is not so awesome, but when you see it you absolutely fall in love with it…grab that diamond and run like the wind!

 Pay for it first though, obviously.